fhollenbach/Pols621_2020/index.md

   - Acharya,  Avidit and Blackwell, Matthew and Sen, Maya.
 2016. "__The Political Legacy of American Slavery.__" The Journal of Politics.
 78(3): 621-641.
   - Nunn Nathan.
 2008. "__The Long Term Effects of Africa's Slave Trades.__" Quarterly Journal of Economics.
 123(1):139-176.
   - Trounstine, Jessica.
 2016."__Segregation and Inequality in Public Goods.__" American Journal of Political Science.
 60(3): 709-725.
+  - Acemoglu, Daron and Johnson, Simon and J.Robinson.
+2001. "__The Colonial Origins of Comparative Development: An Empirical Investigation.__" American Economic Review.
+91(5):1369–1401

 Additional readings:

   - Cunningham: chapter "Instrumental variables"